amytang0/tldr-travel/README.md

 some pins on the map.

 We can now get to filling out the actual content of the guide!
 This can be done in markdown, no need to write HTML.
+For the markdown to work it has to be flush against the left, no indenting.
 Feel free to fill out the ones you find relevant / delete the others.
 You may of course also add other ones I didn't think of!

 Now at this point what you have to do for a city guide vs country guide diverges.
 If you look at your .md file, hopefully my comments make what you have